Guide for completing the Coxswain Grade 3 declaration

 • anticipating the impact on passenger safety and taking appropriate action (for example, avoid heavy weather conditions, monitor weather conditions and maintain situation awareness at all times)

 • Check current tides and plan voyage and operations accordingly.
-This should include:
+This includes:

 • correctly interpreting tide tables